 4. A Theology of Change addresses the issue of cultural relevance with neither isolation nor accommodation.

-Isolationists believe incorrectly that the surrounding culture is inherently evil and that the church needs to stay as far away from it as possible.
-Though it is true that our culture has many things that are rotten to the core, it is also true that our culture has many good things that are intrinsic to who we are.
+Isolationists believe incorrectly that everything about the surrounding culture is inherently evil and that the church needs to stay as far away from it as possible.
+Though it is true that our culture has many things that are rotten to the core, it is also true that because of God’s grace, our culture has many good things that are part of who we are.

 A good theology of change recognizes the need to have enough cultural relevance so as to communicate the gospel to the age it seeks to win.
 Cultural relevance is not found in succumbing blindly to worldly practices, but it is found in understanding a culture well enough to articulate the gospel in a way understandable to the people of that culture.